What is endometriosis: causes to recognise

 · improvement of microcirculation

-Used cyclically, they can reduce the frequency of painful outbreaks and improve sexuality.
+Used cyclically, they can reduce the frequency of painful flares and improve sexuality.

-➤Cocoa Dream – Discover our highly concentrated CBD Isolate tablets (300mg) for female wellness.
-10 tablets containing only CBD isolate, with ultra-controlled percentages and zero traces of THC.
+➤ Cocoa Dream – discover our high-concentration (300mg) isolated CBD ovules for female well-being.
+10 ovules containing only isolated CBD, with ultra-controlled percentages and zero traces of THC.
 Contact us now for more information.

-The FIR Pad (Far Infrared Pad) uses far infrared ray technology (4–16 µm) , a form of energy that penetrates the tissues and stimulates the endogenous production of nitric oxide (NO) .
+The FIR Pad (Far Infrared Pad) is a heated mat that uses far infrared ray technology (4–16 µm), a form of energy that penetrates tissues and stimulates the endogenous production of nitric oxide (NO).

 NO is a vasodilatory molecule that: